-The process of freezing fruit varies between person to person, but the method I explain for bananas in this guide works best for me.
+The process of freezing fruit varies between person to person.
+Still, the method I explain for bananas in this guide works best for me.
 If you have a different approach, then please be sure to share it in the comments section at the bottom of this page.

-I made a quick video that summarises this guide so if you love watching videos then be sure to check it out below.
-Otherwise, you can find the entire guide right below the video.
+I made a quick video that summarizes this guide, so if you love watching videos, then be sure to check it out below.
+Otherwise, you can find the entire guide right underneath the video.

 Why Freeze Bananas for Smoothies?